 East Bloomfield Historical Society, Bloomfield.
 Museum in restored 1838 brick schoolhouse.

 Antique Wireless Association Museum, Bloomfield.
 Old meets new in a collection of communication electronics.

 Sonnenberg Gardens & Mansions State Historic Park, Canandaigua.
 Experience the height of Victorian garden design.

 Granger Homestead and Carriage Museum, Canandaigua.
 See nearly 100 horse-drawn carriages and sleighs on display and tour the home of one-time U.S. Postmaster General Gideon Granger.

 Ontario County Historical Society, Canandaigua.
 Local history museum, genealogy library, and bookstore.

 Cat’s in the Kitchen, Canandaigua.
 Quaint shop filled with one-of-a-kind gifts, collectibles, and vintage items for cooks, collectors, and cat lovers.

-Hill Cumorah Visitors Center, Manchester.
+Hill Cumorah Visitors Center, Palmyra.
 This is your starting point for Church of Jesus Christ of Latter-day Saints history.
-It is also home to the Hill Cumorah Pageant every July.

 Foster Cottage Museum, Clifton Springs.
 Learn about the Sulphur Cure Therapy that made this town a 19th century destination.